 Spending a few days on a quaint little island in the Aegean Sea during the summer.
 What could be better?!
-While this sounds overly expensive and not something a backpacker would actually consider, with a bit of research, backpacking Santorini can easily become a reality for travellers of all budgets.
-Read on to find out how to see Santorini on a budget.
+While this sounds overly expensive and not something a budget traveller would actually consider, with a bit of research, Santorini on a budget can easily become a reality for all travellers.

 (This post contains affiliate links.
 See my full disclosure policy here.)